graniet/llm/src/backends/aws/quickstart.md

 region = us-east-1
 ```

+### Option D: AWS CLI

+Login with aws cli, then the SDK will pick up those credentials automatically.

-## Step 3: Write Your First Program
+## Step 3: Use it

 ```rust
 use fork_llm::backends::bedrock::*;